 When you’re planning to walk through a region best known for 30,000 hectares of parkland, state forest and national park, it pays to have a guide who’s done the legwork to find the best spots.

 There’s no need to picture yourself weighed down like a snail.
-With Scenic Rim Trail, all the heavy lifting is done by staff, so all you have to do is focus on putting one foot after another.
+All the heavy lifting is done by the Spicers team, so all you’ll have to do is focus on putting one foot after the other.

 It’s not just the giant ferns, grass trees, and 1000-year-old hoop pines that keep this walking tour in high demand.
 It’s the fact it balances exercise with indulgence, where gourmet dinners matched with fine wines offer a light at the end of the hiking tunnel.

 That and the fact you’ll end the walk under a different type of canvas at Spicers Canopy.
 At this definition of glamping, inflatable mattresses are replaced by king beds, rocky floors with timber ones and exposed awnings with covered decks with outdoor furniture.